MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableSmtpParsing

-This setting disables SMTP parsing by Network Protection.
+This setting disables SMTP parsing by network protection.
 Valid values are:

 - $true: SMTP parsing is disabled.
 - $false: SMTP parsing is enabled.
 This is the default value

+For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).

 ```yaml
 Type: Boolean